omegazyph/omegazyph/Code Academy Projects/Game/Store/Store_ReadME.txt

 you could then have a
 shopper class
-that can purchase items fkorm the store
+that can purchase items from the store